notJust-dev/notjustdev/content/posts/2022-04-11-how-to-publish-expo-react-native-app-to-google-play-store/index.md

 ## Submitting New App To Google Review

-Now that we have the application all set up, we can start submitting it to the Google Review!
+Now that we have the application ready, we can start submitting it for the Google Review!
 First thing that you will have to do is scroll down and find under the **Release your app** tab **Publish your app on Google Play** section, then click **View tasks** dropdown and select the first task.
 ![Select Countries](./select-countries.png)

 ### Select Countries And Regions